 Kegel exercises (also known as PF exercises) are exercises that you can do to make the muscles of your pelvic floor stronger.
 Once you know how to do Kegel exercises, you can do them anytime and anywhere.
 In the car.
 Waiting in line at the shops.
 In the privacy of your own home.

 Yes!
 And i have a great interview with our Women’s Health Physio in our members-only area why too much is not a good thing.

-How soon after birth can I do pelvic floor exercises?
+How soon can I do pelvic floor exercises postpartum?